-The 512-byte serial EEPROM (24C04) provided on-board provides easy storage of non-volatile program parameters.
+The on-board 512-byte serial EEPROM (24C04) provides easy storage of non-volatile program parameters.
 This is usually an ideal location to store important configuration values that do not need to be changed often.
 Access to the EEPROM is quite slow, compared to memory access on the rest of the controller.